codeconscious/audio-tag-tools/README.md

 # Audio Tag Tools

-This small command line application can do three tasks:
+This small command line application performs four tasks:
-1. Cache metadata tags from audio files
+1. Cache metadata tags from audio files into a "library file"
 2. Report likely duplicate files based on their tags
 3. Export a list of artists with their most common genres
+4. Analyze library files and display various statistics

 I originally created this tool to practice with F# [JSON type providers](https://fsprojects.github.io/FSharp.Data/library/JsonProvider.html), but it resolves a couple of small pain points for me as well.